-We excluded countries, where data was missing either completely (Chile, Mexico, Turkey) or on single indicators (Austria, Canada, Greece, Hungary, Iceland, Italy, Lithuania and Portugal) leading to an analysis sample of N=25 countries.
-In the analysis we focus on average values of the years 2014-2016 since data basis was best in this period.
+We excluded countries, where data was missing either nearly completely (Chile, Mexico, Turkey) or on single indicators (Austria, Canada, Greece, Hungary, Iceland, Italy, Lithuania and Portugal) leading to an analysis sample of N=25 countries.
+In the analysis we use the average values of the years 2014-2016 since data basis was best in this period.
 To handle missing values within quantitative indicators we conducted a three-step process: First, we estimated a multiple imputed chained equation (MICE) regression model using predictive mean matching (PMM) for 20 cycles.
 Following the findings and recommendations of CIT: White et al. 2010 & Kleinke et al. 2011, we imputed missing mean values of indicators by predictive mean matching of the next neighbor, here the next year.
 If for example the value was missing in 2105 for a specific country, we estimated the model with the full information from 2014 and aggregated the values of 20 cycles to yearly mean.
 Second, we aggregated imputed data to the yearly-mean of the specific indicator if the true value was missing.
 Finally, we calculated an overall mean of the observation period (Table 2).

 Both, the selection of quantitative measures as well as developing the coding scheme to distill the qualitative indicators were theory-driven processes, with the aim of maximum conceptual validity of outlined dimensions.
 Nevertheless, cluster analysis profits from a small number of variables, since multicollinearity might weight individual variables too strong biasing the derivation of meaningful clusters (CIT: Milligan/Cooper 1987).
-While cash availability (CA) is singularly assigned to the dimension of provision, the dimension of access regulation consists of two parts.
-We constructed a sum index (CIDX) consisting of the remaining three variables of choice (homecare, institutional care and cash vs. inkind benefits) which is supplemented with the single indicator MTAB, reflecting the barrier of means-testing in access to long-term care.
+While availability of cash benefits (CASH) is singularly assigned to the dimension of provision, the dimension of access regulation consists of two parts.
+We constructed a sum index (CIDX) consisting of the three variables of choice (homecare, institutional care and cash vs. inkind benefits) which is supplemented with the single indicator means-testing for any benefit, reflecting the general barrier of means-testing in access to long-term care.

 --- TABLE 2 ABOUT HERE ---